 Long considered too inaccessible to be significantly influenced by human activities, the deep ocean is now recognized to be impacted by a growing number of activities, including dumping and pollution, fishing, and oil and gas extraction.
 Within only a few decades of their inception, deep-ocean fisheries have depleted fish stocks worldwide and severely impacted seamount and cold-water coral habitats.
 There is an urgent need to properly assess the state of deep-ocean ecosystems, and establish a deep-ocean observation network to acquire proper baseline and time series data to assess natural cycles and anthropogenic change.

 This DOSI working group will seek to ensure that assessment and management of the deep ocean are based on comprehensive input from the scientific community, including natural and social scientists.

-- Ensure the deep-sea is represented in the latest North Pacific Marine Science Organisation (PICES) Ecosystem Status Report.
-This is currently underway and Tony Koslow is co-convener.
+3)Ensured the deep-sea is represented in the latest North Pacific Marine Science Organisation (PICES) Ecosystem Status Report.